mybsam12138/backend-notes/optimistic-lock(Why It Exists Even When the Database Has Locks).md

 I had the same confusion when refactoring legacy systems and migrating logic to Java.
 This note summarizes **when database locks are enough, when they are not, and what optimistic locking really solves**, based on real backend work rather than theory.

+**Learn from this question:**
+1. Business help: When a record may be modified by other users while someone is editing it, the system must use a database optimistic lock (version field) to detect that the data has changed and force the user to reload the latest data before updating.

+2. Optimistic lock include DB and Java optimistic lock Java optimistic lock = cas + spin(Like AtomicInteger) DB optimistic lock implmented by version field
 ---

 ## 1. Database locks: what they actually protect